microfaune/microfaune/readme.md

 # Wazo Data

 Wazo Data are data from recordings in Cité Universitaire in Paris.
-All data is not yet accessible but will be soon.
+Data should be accessible soon.